Mentorship

 Daniel Manson, 2019 Graduate

-In addition to learning clinical medicine, residency is also a critical period of professional development, and we provide our residents with multiple layers of active mentorship to facilitate their career growth and all-round development.
-Often these layers serve as a jumping-off point, introducing residents to faculty mentors in an area of academic interest.
+In addition to learning clinical medicine, residency is also a critical period of professional development.
+We provide our residents with multiple layers of active mentorship to facilitate their career growth and all-round development.
+Often these layers serve as a jumping-off point to introduce residents to faculty mentors in an area of academic interest.

 KFAs (Key Faculty Advisors)